cloudnative-pg/cloudnative-pg/docs/src/recovery.md

           maxParallel: 8
 ```

+The previous example implies the application database and its owning user is
+the default one, `app`.
+If the PostgreSQL cluster being restored was using
+different names, you must specify them as documented in [Configure the
+application database](#configure-the-application-database).

 !!!
 Important
     By default, the `recovery` method strictly uses the `name` of the
     cluster in the `externalClusters` section as the name of the main folder